minademian/minademian/README.md

 - ⚡ Fun fact: ...
 -->

-I design and build systems that balance clarity, performance, and long-term maintainability.
+I design and build systems at various levels of complexity.

 Currently: